 From the terrace one can look out across the garden, the rooftops to the rose window of Palma’s Gothic cathedral.
 You can also catch glimpses of the Mediterranean and the port.

 The spa is in on the lower ground floor of this Mallorca mansion; a purpose-built wellness area with a surprising amount of space.
 Access or at least windows are promised onto the garden, to draw in the notion of nature, healing and wellness.

 The property is being developed with private investment, but at the time of my visit it was set to be managed by Puro Group, the people behind the famous beach clubs and the nearby boutique hotel in Palma’s old town.
 This is an interesting project for them.
+Probably a challenge.
 Their heritage is providing cool, stylish environments – but they are not really in the ultra-luxury sector.
 This new project is being positioned at the high end; there will be no margin for error when attracting high net worth guests.
 Gastronomy, service and property maintenance will have to be flawless; a challenge I hope that Puro Group will embrace with great success.

-OCTOBER 2018 UPDATE: It has now been confirmed by the Giovanni Battista Merello (MD of Can Bordoy) that Puro Group is no longer managing the project.
+OCTOBER 2018 UPDATE: It has now been confirmed by Giovanni Battista Merello (MD of Can Bordoy) that Puro Group is no longer managing the project.
 In my opinion that is good news.
-I personally find the Puro Beach Clubs and Puro Hotel to be poorly maintained, with a lack of attention to detail – that won’t work in a property in the ultra luxury sector.
+I personally find the Puro Beach Clubs and Puro Hotel to be somewhat poorly maintained, with a lack of attention to detail – that won’t work in a property in the ultra luxury sector.